canonical/kafka-operator/docs/how-to/h-manage-units.md

 more information about the mapping between the Kafka bin commands and the snap entrypoints.

 > **IMPORTANT** Before running bash scripts, make sure that some listeners have been correctly
-> opened by creating appropriate relations.
+> opened by creating appropriate integrations.
 Please refer to [this table](TODO) for more
 > information about how listeners are opened based on relations.
 To simply open a
 > SASL/SCRAM listener, just relate a client application as the data-integrator,
 > as described [here](TODO).